Aventux/shopware6-b2b-tools/README.md

 -  **Hide Prices for Non-Logged-In Users:** Ensures that pricing information is only accessible to authenticated users, adding an exclusive aspect to your B2B platform.

--  **Login After Approval (In Progress):** A feature currently under development that will allow store owners to approve customer accounts before they can log in, enhancing security and exclusivity.
+-  **Login After Approval:** A feature currently under development that will allow store owners to approve customer accounts before they can log in, enhancing security and exclusivity.